Yasuo Watani: Yasuo Watani Harmonica Trio

 Tomoya Kikuchi (cellist): Tomoya Kikuchi graduated with a degree in Music from Tokyo University of the Arts.
 Currently, he is the Cello Soloist in the Japan Philharmonic Orchestra.
 He is also a member of Kioi Sinfonietta Tokyo, Alpha String Quartet, Nomad Ensemble, Baroque 21 Ensemble and Rococo Ensemble.
 In addition, Kikuchi is a part-time lecturer at Tokyo University of the Arts, Toho Gakuen School of Music and Toho Gakuen College of Art.

 Gakuji Arao (pianist): Gakuji Arao graduated with a master's degree from Tokyo University of the Arts.
-He studied composition under Masayuki Tominaga, Yoriaki Matsudaira and Ichiro Nodaira.
+He studied composition under Masayuki Nagatomi, Yoriaki Matsudaira and Ichiro Nodaira.
 He was also a piano student of Mayumi Nozawa and Ikuko Endo.
 Arao is a piano accompanist widely trusted by instrumental and vocal musicians.
 He has been appointed part-time lecturer at Tokyo University of the Arts and assistant professor at Mie University.
-Currently, he is an associate professor at Tokyo College of Music.
-He is a member of the Japan Society of Contemporary Music.
+Currently, he is an associate professor at Tokyo College of Music and a member of the board of directors of Solfege Studies Conference Japan.